ian-starts/ian-blog/src/pages/2020-02-25/index.md

 author: Ian
 featuredImage: ../../images/rorschach.jpg
 authorImage: ../../images/authors/ian.jpg
+ogImagePath: /posts/the-steps-of-cbt/og-image.png
+description: "A 5 min blog post summarizing what Cognitive Behavioural Therapy entails.
+This post walks through five major steps used one of the most widely used psychotherapy."
 ---
 Some time ago I listened to a [podcast](https://samharris.org/podcasts/137-safe-space/) about Jonathan Haidt's book *[The Coddling of the American Mind](https://www.amazon.com/Coddling-American-Mind-Intentions-Generation/dp/0735224897)*.